-- Reporting and analyzing annual GHG emissions - Collecting and reporting performance metrics - Collaboration with Finance to evaluate climate and equity impacts of municipal activities
+- Reporting and analyzing annual GHG emissions - Collecting and reporting performance metrics - Supporting building energy, transportation and natural resource CAAP policy development.

 This team is also charged with communication, outreach and education to support CAAP implementation.
 Some examples from 2021 include: